Asbestos Exposure in the Transportation Industry

 Railroads that now crisscross the country were once a novelty, an exciting vision of the future.
 They enabled faster movement of people and goods, expanding the economy and western migration.

-Asbestos was used in components in the railroad industry.
+Asbestos was used in several components in the railroad industry.
 Insulation made with asbestos was commonplace.
 Asbestos was used to insulate engines and boilers, electrical panels, pipes, and even the walls of railroad cars and depots.

 Asbestos could also be found in several materials used to build trains, including sealing cement, gaskets, brake pads, clutches, and ceiling and flooring tiles.